 While you can use cryptocurrency to make purchases, most people treat it as a long-term investment.
-However, volatility makes investing in cryptocurrency risky, as demonstrated by last year’s freefall among cryptocurrencies, including stablecoins pegged to the U.S. dollar.
+However, volatility makes investing in cryptocurrency risky, as demonstrated by the 2021-2022 freefall among cryptocurrencies, including stablecoins pegged to the U.S. dollar.
 It’s important to know what you’re getting into before you buy in.

 1. Bitcoin (BTC)

 Bitcoin has been around for the longest of any cryptocurrency.
 It’s easy to see why it’s the leader, with a price and market cap that are much higher than any other crypto investment options.

 Many businesses already accept bitcoin as payment.
 Visa, for example, transacts with bitcoin.
 And after a long cryptocurrency hiatus, Stripe, through its partnership with OpenNode, allows merchants to settle transactions and convert payments to bitcoin.
 The larger banks have begun to incorporate bitcoin transactions into their offerings, as well.

 In a major boon to bitcoin’s value as an investment asset, several companies, including Fidelity and BlackRock, finally got Securities and Exchange Commission approval for the spot bitcoin exchange-traded funds they’ve been gunning for.
 In fact, the SEC approved all 10 applications submitted to it, according to Cointelegraph.